Is acid reflux the same as GERD?

 Sometimes acid reflux progresses to GERD, a more severe form of reflux.
 The most common symptom of GERD is frequent heartburn — two or more times a week.
-Other signs and symptoms can include regurgitation of food or sour liquid, difficulty swallowing, coughing, wheezing, and chest pain — especially while lying down at night.
+Other symptoms can include regurgitation of food or sour liquid, difficulty swallowing, coughing, wheezing, and chest pain — especially while lying down at night.

-- Antacids, such as Tums or Maalox
+- Antacids, such as Tums or Maalox.

-- H-2-receptor blockers, such as cimetidine (Tagamet HB) or famotidine (Pepcid AC)
+- H-2-receptor blockers, such as cimetidine (Tagamet HB) or famotidine (Pepcid AC).